bdelbosc/nuxeo-stream-sse/README.md

 Client subscription is done by Handlers (could be thousands) receive records from the event bus and propagates downstream using SSE.

+## Rejected alternative

+- Use helidon and rxJava with an observer pattern: much more complex than vert.x event-bus
+- Use Akka and spend months

+## TODO

+- gatling test to check limits
+- create a simple client application to introspect Nuxeo stream activity

 # Help